comegrant/dbt_docs_test/projects/data-model/README.md

 📃 **Model names:** `<source_system>__<source_table_name>(s).sql`
 - All tables that ends with the entity of the table should be end in plural, e.g billing_agreement_order_line contains several order lines, hence the appropriate name is billing_agreement_order_lines
 - If the table is a bridge table it should be plural for both entites that are being linked, otherwise only the last word in the table should be plural.
 - There are some edge cases where the table name should not be plural, this is for instance if the table name is something else than the entity of the table.
-E.g. tables that end with ledgend shoyld not be plural as it does not contains several legend but is a legend for some type of item.
+E.g. tables that end with legend should not be plural as it does not contains several legend but is a legend for some type of item.

 ### Intermediate 🏄🏻
 ⭐️ **Purpose:** Performs need transformations to silver tables need before entering the gold layer.